 You can only transfer data from Binary files into EMPTY (or absent) ISAM database files.
 The Create ISAM operation deletes the whole ISAM database and re-creates it from scratch.
-If you want to remove a whole section, by all means delete its two files.
+If you want to remove a whole section, by all means delete its two files after create isam.

-If SUA information was available, there will also be a file named 'sua.dat'.
-G3P_GEN, G92_GEN, and GPS_GEN also create a file named 'tcc.dat' containing the FSS and ARTCC data.
+If SUA information was available, there will also be a file named 'sua.dat', and 'tcc.dat' if FSS and ARTCC data was present.

 You must not mix database or sua/tcc files which were created from different image files, since most of the relational joins are expressed as record numbers.
-It is also not possible to use sua.dat files from a 495/496 with any other unit.
+It is also not possible to use sua.dat files for a 495/496 with any other unit.